deividfoggi/agentic-websurfer-semantic-kernel/README.md

 - [License](#license)

 ## Overview
-This project implements a multi-agent system using the Magentic-One agent from Autogen.
-It provides a framework for collaborative problem-solving using specialized AI agents that can interact with various services including Azure OpenAI, Azure Monitor, and Dynatrace.
+This project implements a multi-agent system using Magentic-One from Autogen, deployed on Azure Kubernetes Service (AKS).
+The system monitors Dynatrace and Azure Monitor events to automatically diagnose and resolve AKS cluster issues, demonstrating how AI agents enhance Kubernetes operations.

 ## Prerequisites
 - Python 3.13.2